 Through ground breaking computer restoration technology, filmmaker Peter Jackson's team creates a moving real-to-life depiction of the WWI, as never seen before in restored, vivid colorizing & retiming of the film frames, in order to honor those who fought and more accurately depict this historical moment in world history.Written by

 Several shots of tanks appear in the film, both Mark V (Mark Five) and Mark V* (Mark Five Star).
-They have been coloured green.
+They have been colourised green.
 In reality, tanks of these types were painted "a neutral brown colour".
 See the article by the British Tank Museum which states that.
 "Surrendering to the inevitable, towards the end of 1916 it was ordered that the tanks should be painted in a 'neutral brown colour' all over."
-The staff at the Museum told me they were surprised that the filmmakers didn't consult them.
+These tanks entered service in 1918, and were factory-painted brown.
 See more »